 top of page

-WHY DO COLLEGE CAMPUS SEXUAL ASSAULTS GO UNREPORTED?
+WHY DO COLLEGE CAMPUS SEXUAL

 Only a small percentage of female college victims of campus sexual assault report the incident to law enforcement or school officials, and even less male victims report being a victim of sexual assault.
 Many college sexual assault victims decide not to report their assault for various reasons, some of them including: